What Size Heat Pump? (and lots more besides!)

 Pipe sizing (both heat pump and heating)

-Now we have the heat pump sized and correctly sized our radiators we move over to arguably the MOST IMPORTANT part of the system design; pipe sizing.
+Now we have the heat pump sized and correctly sized our radiators we move over to arguably the MOST IMPORTANT (and arguably most overlooked) part of the system design; pipe sizing.

 There are two main pipe types we need to be aware of for heat pumps